SHINING Future of Solar

 Nano PV

-Nano PV cells result in much more compact, thinner, more efficient solar panels.
+Nano PV cells result in much more compact, thinner, and more efficient solar panels.
 Nanotechnologies in PV with from 4 to 7 times (or more) the efficiency of standard photovoltaic cells are in the R&D phase today, with limited commercial availability.

 However, there are nano and alternative material PV cells with substantially higher efficiency than the traditional standard in the solar market (double to triple the efficiency of common solar cells that have typically had up to 19% efficiency).